Clerical fascism: Fascist Italy

 In March 1929, a nationwide plebiscite was held to publicly endorse the Lateran Treaty.
-Opponents were intimidated by the fascist regime: the Catholic Action organisation (Azione Cattolica) and Mussolini claimed that "no" votes were of those "few ill-advised anti-clericals who refuse to accept the Lateran Pacts".
-Nearly nine million Italians voted, or 90 per cent of the registered electorate, and only 136,000 voted "no".
+Opponents were intimidated by the fascist regime: the organisation Catholic Action (Azione Cattolica) and Mussolini claimed that "no" votes were of those "few ill-advised anti-clericals who refuse to accept the Lateran Pacts".
+Nearly nine million Italians voted, or 90 per cent of the registered electorate, with only 136,000 voting "no".

 Almost immediately after the signing of the Treaty, relations between Mussolini and the Church soured again.
-Mussolini "referred to Catholicism as, in origin, a minor sect that had spread beyond Palestine only because grafted onto the organization of the Roman empire."
+Mussolini "referred to Catholicism as, in origin, a minor sect that had spread beyond Historical Palestine only because grafted onto the organization of the Roman empire."
 After the concordat, "he confiscated more issues of Catholic newspapers in the next three months than in the previous seven years."
-Mussolini reportedly came close to being excommunicated from the Catholic Church around this time.
+Mussolini reportedly came close to being excommunicated from the Church around this time.

 In 1938, the Italian Racial Laws and Manifesto of Race were promulgated by the fascist regime to persecute Italian Jews as well as Protestant Christians, especially Evangelicals and Pentecostals.
 Thousands of Italian Jews and a small number of Protestants died in the Nazi concentration camps.

-In January 1939, the Jewish National Monthly reports "the only bright spot in Italy has been the Vatican, where fine humanitarian statements by the Pope have been issuing regularly".
-Pope Pius XI personally admitted Professor Vito Volterra, a famous Italian Jewish mathematician expelled from his position by the regime, into the Pontifical Academy of Science.

 Despite Mussolini's close alliance with Hitler's Germany, Italy did not fully adopt Nazism's genocidal ideology towards the Jews.
-The Nazis were frustrated by the Italian authorities' refusal to co-operate in the round-ups of Jews, and no Jews were deported prior to the formation of the Italian Social Republic following the Armistice of Cassibile.
+The Nazis were frustrated by the Italian authorities' refusal to co-operate in roundups of Jews, and no Jews were deported prior to the formation of the Italian Social Republic following the Armistice of Cassibile.
 In the Italian-occupied Independent State of Croatia, German envoy Siegfried Kasche advised Berlin that Italian forces had "apparently been influenced" by Vatican opposition to German anti-Semitism.
 As anti-Axis feeling grew in Italy, the use of Vatican Radio to broadcast papal disapproval of race murder and anti-Semitism angered the Nazis.
-When Mussolini was overthrown in July 1943, the Germans moved to occupy Italy and commenced a round-up of Jews.
+When Mussolini and his regime were overthrown in July 1943, the Germans moved to occupy Italy and commenced a roundup of Jews.

 Around 4% of Resistance forces were formally Catholic organisations, but Catholics dominated other "independent groups" such as the Fiamme Verdi and Osoppo partisans, and there were also Catholic militants in the Garibaldi Brigades, such as Benigno Zaccagnini, who later served as a prominent Christian Democrat politician.
 In Northern Italy, tensions between Catholics and communists in the movement led Catholics to form the Fiamme Verdi as a separate brigade of Christian Democrats.
-After the war, the ideological divisions between former partisans re-emerged, becoming a hallmark of post-war Italian politics.
+After the war, ideological divisions between former partisans re-emerged, becoming a hallmark of post-war Italian politics.

 Examples of clerical fascism

-Examples of political movements involving certain elements of clerical fascism include:
+Examples of political movements which incorporate certain elements of clerical fascism into their ideologies include: